lichman0405/chemvcs/docs/03-object-model-and-storage.md

 - Add optional fields to `Object.meta` or snapshot JSON;
 - Introduce additional `kind` types in `refs` (e.g. for remote references);
-- Introduce packfile formats that group multiple objects in a single file.
+- Introduce and evolve packfile formats that group multiple objects in a single file.

 Such changes must preserve the basic invariants and seek to remain compatible with repositories created according to this specification.